 The air suspension system consists of several core components, such as the air compressor, airbags, air springs, height sensor, electronic control unit, air shocks, and airline sheaths.
 These core parts bring about the work of the air suspension system.

 Proceeding from the air compressor, one of the primary systems in the air suspension system.
-Through this, compressed air is pumped into the airbag units by means of the pneumatic line.
+Through this, compressed air is pumped into the airbag units using the pneumatic line.

 The airbags take in the air created by the compressor and use the air to maintain the vehicle’s height.
 Once the chassis is at height, the airbags release the pressure and maintain the ride height.